synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     // If there's not already a table row for this address, append one.
 ```

-The following search bears explanation… when the rows are created, the code assigns them an “id” equal to the corresponding SNAP Address.
+The following search bears explanation… when the rows are *created*, the code assigns them an “id” equal to the corresponding SNAP Address.
 When searching within the web page, “id”s are specified using a “#” prefix.
 So, the following line is trying to grab a table row that may or may not exist yet.

 ```js
     var row = $('#' + addr)